lammpstutorials/lammpstutorials.github.io/README.md

 ### License and Acknowledgments ###

-All the LAMMPS inputs/data/parameter files and Python scripts are released under the GNU general public license v3.0: feel free to adapt and re-publish them.
+All the LAMMPS inputs/data/parameter files and Python scripts are released under the GNU general public license v3.0.
+Feel free to adapt and/or re-publish them.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme